 Draw a vase of flowers with a pencil.
 How to draw a glass vase and other glass objects.
 Chiaroscuro on glass objects

 The muse of creativity visited you, and the question arose: “How to draw a vase?”
 It's not a secret.
-In this article we will tell you how to draw a vase in stages.
+In this article we will tell you how to draw a vase step by step.
 We will do this with simple pencils.
 If you want your work to be more realistic, you will need perseverance and a little patience.
-Drawing requires precision, only then you will get a good result.
+Drawing requires precision, only then will you get a good result.

 1. Paper.
-It is better, of course, to take special paper for drawing.
-It has a good density and can withstand numerous erasing with an eraser.
+It is better, of course, to take special drawing paper.
+It has good density and can withstand numerous erases with an eraser.

 2. Simple pencils of different hardness.
-Why will you outline the outline of the drawing differently, it should be a kind of thin cobweb.
-You will be doing the bulk of the work with medium hard pencils.
-And soft - to finish the drawing, apply shadows and volume.
+Why will you outline the outline of the drawing differently?
+It should be a kind of thin web.
+Medium-hard pencils will do the bulk of the work.
+And soft ones are used to finish the drawing, apply shadows and volume.

 3. Eraser.
-The choice in stores is great, a matter of your taste.
+The choice in stores is great, it's a matter of your taste.

 Step 1

-Mount the paper on an easel or arrange yourself with an album in a way that is comfortable for you.
-You need to start the drawing by determining where on the sheet the vase will be located.
-With a hard pencil, lightly mark the location of the object.
-Define its height with horizontal lines.
+Mount the paper on an easel or position yourself with the album in a way that is comfortable for you.
+You need to start your drawing by determining where on the sheet the vase will be located.
+Using a hard pencil, lightly mark the location of the object.
+Determine its height using horizontal lines.
 Then draw a vertical line of symmetry.
-Roughly speaking, this line will run in the center of your vase.
-Do not forget to do all the lines at this stage without much pressure on the paper.
-Then they will need to be erased with an eraser, now they serve you as auxiliary elements.
+Roughly speaking, this line will be in the center of your vase.
+Don’t forget to do all the lines at this stage without putting too much pressure on the paper.
+Then you will need to erase them with an eraser; now they serve you as auxiliary elements.

 Step 2

-On the center line, you should mark the top and bottom of the vase.
-Then vertical lines - its widest and narrowest places.
-It is necessary to ensure that the distance to the right and left of the center line is the same.
+On the center line you should mark the top and bottom of the vase.
+Then with vertical lines - its widest and narrowest places.
+You need to make sure that the distance to the right and left of the center line is the same.
 This can be measured with a pencil, applying it to the drawing.
-Similarly, you need to outline all the bottlenecks, for example, on the neck and bottom of the vase.
+In a similar way, you need to mark all the narrow places, for example, on the neck and bottom of the vase.

 Step 3

-Now you need to move away from the drawing a little and look from afar, perhaps something needs to be clarified or corrected.
-Then all the marks must be connected with smooth lines, creating the outline of the vase. to be symmetrical?
-Of course, if your eyes are not trained, it will be difficult.
-Help yourself with a pencil, it will serve you as a kind of ruler.
-There is another secret: turn your drawing upside down and you will immediately see everything that needs to be corrected.
+Now you need to move a little away from the drawing and look from afar, perhaps you need to clarify or correct something.
+Then all the marks must be connected with smooth lines, creating the outline of the vase. so that it is symmetrical?
+Of course, if you don't have a trained eye, it will be difficult.
+Help yourself with a pencil, it will serve as a kind of ruler.
+There is one more secret: turn your drawing upside down and you will immediately see everything that needs to be corrected.

 Step 4

-Now it's time to use a medium hard pencil and an eraser.
+Now is the time to use a medium-hard pencil and an eraser.
 At this stage, draw the neck of the vase.
-Do not forget about perspective: the neck should not be round, but oval.
-Pay attention to the bottom of the vase, it should not be flat like a table.
+Don't forget about perspective: the neck should not be round, but oval.
+Pay attention to the bottom of the vase; it should not be flat like a table.
 This will also be an oval.
-Do not be afraid to mess up, everything can be fixed with an eraser.
-In how to draw a vase, outlines will help you.
+Don't be afraid to mess up, everything can be fixed with an eraser.
+Contours will help you in how to draw a vase.
 Draw them more clearly, pay attention to the neck of the vase.
-Auxiliary lines that interfere with you can be wiped off.
+Auxiliary lines that bother you can be wiped away.

 How to draw a vase so that it is voluminous?
-To do this, at this stage you need to already impose shadows.
-They should be inside the neck of the vase, from below, on the side.
-See which side the light is coming from.
+To do this, at this stage you need to apply shadows.
+They should be inside the neck of the vase, below, on the side.
+Look from which direction the light is coming from.
 The shadow will always be on the opposite side of the light source.

 Step 5

 Take the softest pencil and work on your drawing in the shadows more actively.
-The shadow under the vase can be rubbed with a finger or cotton swab.
+The shadow under the vase can be rubbed with your finger or cotton wool.
 This will give it softness.
-The farther the shadow is from the vase, the softer it is.
-Outline the outline of the pattern on the vase, if any.
+The further the shadow is from the vase, the softer it is.
+Mark the outlines of the design on the vase, if there is one.

 Well, now you know how to draw a vase with a pencil.
-Perhaps the first time a masterpiece will not work, but you will get pleasure from creativity.
+You may not create a masterpiece the first time, but you will get pleasure from creativity.

 A vase filled with fresh and fragrant flowers is a classic subject for a still life.
-Many painters, who knew perfectly well how to draw a vase of flowers, created magnificent canvases that adorn the halls of museums to this day.
-Of course, a vase of flowers, the drawing of which is easiest to draw from nature, can also be made into a plot for any greeting card.
+Many painters, who knew perfectly well how to paint a vase of flowers, created magnificent canvases that to this day adorn the halls of museums.
+Of course, a vase of flowers, the drawing of which is easiest to draw from life, can also be made into a subject for any greeting card.

-Before you draw a vase of flowers in stages with a pencil, you need to have the following items at hand:
+Before you draw a vase of flowers step by step with a pencil, you need to have the following items on hand:

 2).
 Colour pencils;